-More information about the syntax of Operand2 constants is available in the Instruction Set Assembly Guide.
+More information about the syntax of Operand2 constants is available in the Arm Instruction Set for Armv7 and earlier Arm architectures Reference Guide.
 The following table shows the instruction substitutions supported by armasm, based on the values of Operand2 constants for the A32 and T32 instruction sets.
 The equivalent instructions shown can be used manually with the armclang integrated assembler for instructions where automatic substitution is not supported.